 - Carry a noise-making device, such as a whistle, and have it ready to use.

 - Be alert, observant and aware of your surroundings and any other people on the street with you.

 - If you work or study late, alert a friend so they know where you are and when you will return.

 - Individuals who use alcohol should drink in moderation to avoid situations where their judgment would be impaired.

 University Housing and Dining has staff in every residence hall 24/7.
 Staff is there to help with emergencies, report suspicious activity and assist with student questions.

 The residence halls put on security programming every year.
 From self-defense classes to fire-safety drills, your residence hall is bringing important safety information to you throughout the year.

-Some safety issues, like a broken lock or leaky faucet, need to be addressed and fixed by DHFS staff.
+Some safety issues, like a broken lock or leaky faucet, need to be addressed and fixed by University Housing and Dining staff.
 Fill out a Maintenance Request Form on your My Housing page to let staff know about any maintenance needs in the buildings.